dditlev/ollama-js-client/readme.md

 const response = await new Ollama({
   model: "llama2",
   url: "http://127.0.0.1:11434/api/",
+  options:{
+    temperature:1,
+    top_p:0.9,
+    top_k:5,
     system: "system prompt to (overrides what is defined in the Modelfile",
   template:
-    "the full prompt or prompt template (overrides what is defined in the Modelfile)", }).prompt("Hello my ai friend");
+    "the full prompt or prompt template (overrides what is defined in the Modelfile)" }
+}).prompt("Hello my ai friend");
 ```